si-tacuisses/si-tacuisses.github.io/_posts/blog/2016-02-26-web-scraping-airbnb.markdown

 $ scrapy crawl bnbspider -o LuccaAirbnb.csv
 ```

 As I have already anticipated earlier this is a very basic spider to crawl airbnb.
-You will see that it will never return more than 300 results and that some will be duplicates.
+You will see that it will never return more than 300 results at a time and that some records will be duplicates.
 It is then left to you to find ways to circumvent this limit and avoid calls to urls that have already been scraped (hint: use filters to fine-grain your queries and look at the scrapy documentation on how to avoid duplicate requests.)

 ## Plot the Data on a Map